bainloko/SimpleKeys/README.md

-# SimpleKeys (English)
+# SimpleKeys

-A (project of a) lightweight, versatile, safe password manager.
+A (sketch of a) lightweight, versatile, safe password manager.

 ...